 Accounts receivable are stated at amounts billed to customers and include both fees and occupation taxes.
 Monthly statements are issued for accounts receivable, which are due on the last day of the month.
 Accounts unpaid by the due date are assessed a late fee of 1% monthly.
-Management does not believe an allowance for doubtful accounts is necessary at August 31, 2016 and 2015.
-At August 31, 2016 and 2015, approximately 45% and 24% of accounts receivable were owed from two and one customers, respectively.
+Management does not believe an allowance for doubtful accounts is necessary at August 31, 2017 and 2016.
+At August 31, 2017 and 2016, approximately 45% of accounts receivable were owed from two customers.